Nepal | India | info | About | Contact

 Tsarap Chu & Passes

-Is following a river boring?
-No!
-Incredible landscapes, some easier trekking and some wild passes, this is a late season classic.
-A semi-private Jim Twiss trip.
+Following the Tsarap Chu junction to head then some real exploring.
+Incredible landscapes, some easier trekking and some wild passes feature in this late season classic.
+A semi-private (?)
+Jim Twiss trip.

 India travel basics Easy, there's an online e-visa system; flights to India are mostly moderately priced.